 Ethan Mundt rose to fame as Utica Queen in season 13 of the Emmy-winning show RuPaul's Drag Race.
 Ultimately placing sixth in the competition, this young, gay 25-year-old showed creativity and personality.

-Mundt's latest project, Homecoming Queen, is opening virtually Saturday, Dec.
-4, at the Rochester Art Center.
+Mundt's latest project, Homecoming Queen, is open virtually Saturday, Dec.
+5 through April 3, at the Rochester Art Center.

 The exhibition is curated by Zoe Cinel and Brian Dukerschein from the Art Center with 20 mannequins dressed in Utica's creations, plus original art sketches and a 10-minute film about the overall process.